Table of contents:

 - The Do’s and Don’ts of Social Media

 There are many resources that provide information on these topics.
 This site offers lots of detailed information that makes “Talking to Your Child About Internet Safety” easier and more effective.
 The more you know the better you can explain Internet safety to a child.
+With the right knowledge, you can keep your children safe while they are online.

 Always keep the lines of communication open with your children.
 If you are able to freely and openly talk to your children about Internet safety and the associated risks the more effective your guidance will be.
 If there is an older child that is already Internet savvy ask them to help police the habits of their younger siblings.